gboeing/ppd430/syllabus/readme.md

   - Downey, Think Python, ch.
 4-7.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

-Individual reflection 2 due the day before class.

 ## Sep 24 - Working with Data

+Individual reflection 3 due the day before class.
+Group exercise 2 due the day before class.

 We introduce the basics of loading and cleaning data, then discovering patterns in them with descriptive statistics.